vectara/vectara-docs/www/docs/common-use-cases/semantic-search/custom_dimensions.md

-In order to calculate the final score of a document and query that contains custom dimensions, <Config v="names.product"/> takes the dot product of the query's custom dimensions with the document's custom dimensions and the resulting number is aded to their score.
+In order to calculate the final score of a document and query that contains custom dimensions, <Config v="names.product"/> takes the dot product of the query's custom dimensions with the document's custom dimensions and the resulting number is added to their score.

-Negative values decrease the overall score (sometimes caled "burying") and postive values increase the overal score (sometimes caled "boosting").
+Negative values decrease the overall score (sometimes called "burying") and postive values increase the overal score (sometimes called "boosting").
 A dot product of 0 does not affect the underlying text retrieval score.

 For more information on how scores can be interpreted in general, see the